-- O. He hits a fly ball, whether fair or foul, or a foul tip, that is legally caught. - P. He carries the bat to first base.
-If a batter, carrying a bat, legally reaches or touches first base, the batter is out. - Q. When a fly ball is legally caught, providing no part of the fielders body is touching in "Out of play territory at the time of the catch. - R. He hits an infield fly, with baserunners on first and second, or on first, second and third bases with less than two out.
+- O. They hit a fly ball, whether fair or foul, or a foul tip, that is legally caught. - P. They carry the bat to first base.
+If a batter, carrying a bat, legally reaches or touches first base, the batter is out. - Q. When a fly ball is legally caught, providing no part of the fielders body is touching in "out of play territory at the time of the catch. - R. They hit an infield fly, with baserunners on first and second, or on first, second and third bases with less than two out.